ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 4. Log into Admin Panel of your WordPress website.
 5. Activate this plugin through the "`Plugins`" tab.

-After installation and activation, the "`Theme / Plugin Editor`" menu item will appear in the "`Space X-Chimp`" section of Admin Panel.
+After installation and activation, the "`Theme / Plugin Editor`" menu item will appear in the "`Settings`" section of Admin Panel.
 Click on it in order to view the plugin settings page.

 [More help installing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")